-The master’s external practicum placement network offers a variety of clinical training sites.
+The master’s in Speech Pathology external practicum placement network offers a variety of clinical training sites.
 Students also undertake supervised training at the Speech and Language Pathology Clinic at Albizu University.
 Courses are only offered on Fridays and Saturdays, allowing students to work while completing a master’s degree in this growing health field.
 The clinical experience and practicum are offered Monday through Friday.

 2 years and 2 semesters (8 academic terms)